calimero-archive/docs/docs/tutorial/bridging-ft-token.md

 near view wrap.testnet ft_balance_of --args '{"account_id": "$REGISTERED_ACCOUNT_ID"}'
 ```

-## Viewing the balance in the FT Connector
+## Viewing the balance in the FT Connector on the NEAR side

 You can also check your balance in the FT Connector by running the following command: